Thursday 10 October 2024

 • Can make interactive websites using different technologies.

-• Full-stack developers can make websites as well as mobile applications.
+• Full stack developer can make websites as well as mobile applications.

 Disadvantages –